 About Alan Seiden

-Alan helps IBM i shops design and implement high-performance web and mobile applications using PHP, DB2 and RPG business logic.
+Alan helps CIOs and IBM i teams design and implement high-performance web and mobile applications using PHP, Db2 and RPG business logic.

 In his spare time, Alan plays the trombone and studies and teaches the Feldenkrais Method® of Somatic Education.